certifi/certifi.io/source/index.rst

 verifying domains, hosts, and establishing secure connections vis TLS (SSL).

 The internet is an untrusted place.
 Every HTTP request you make should have verification on by default.
-This process should be completely seemless.

 This happens every time you access a website with your web browser, without any knowledge to the user — there's no reason your code should be any different.

 Certify is here to make this possible.